via-lang/via/README.md

 As you can see, this does not compile because via rejects indeducable [metavariables](https://en.wikipedia.org/wiki/Metavariable) - or in other words, it does not have an `unknown` type.
 When the array is declared, the solver assigns it the type `[$0]` - a metavariable that infects any site where the array is used - until there is enough information for it to be substituted with a concrete type.

 Because `first` does not introduce any new information about `$0`, it is typed as `$0 raise OutOfRange`.
 And since there is never enough information to infer `$0`, the compiler rejects this code.

-### Unmarked erroneous behavior
+### Opaque errors

-In Lua, functions signatures have no reflection of the function's error policy:
+Function signatures have no reflection of the function's error behavior:

 ```lua
 function foo(a)